adidas/amdf/README.md

 file.
 The exact structure can be seen in the corresponding XML schema documentation.
 The base of an AMDF is one of five material types which will be described in the following.

+## Use Case

+This XML schema is used to define the visual appearence of virtual materials.
+It is independent from a specific 3D rendering software.
+The only restriction is, that the application has to implement the Disney BRDF standard as described above, to get comparable results.

+adidas is not responsible for the usage of this schema for different purposes than the one described in this section.

 ## Material Types